tanishagoyal2/NVSentinel/docs/designs/012-workflow-XID-13-and-31.md

 │  Syslog Health Monitor                                     │
 │  Role: Detection & Data Extraction                         │
 │  - Parse XID 13 from journal                               │
-│  - Extract: PCI, GPC, TPC, SM from message                 │ │  - Send raw HealthEvent with metadata containing           |
+│  - Send raw HealthEvent with entities details like         |
 |      TPC, GPC AND SM│                                      |
 │  - NO decision logic or history tracking                   │
 └────────────────┬───────────────────────────────────────────┘